 Found throughout the state in ponds, lakes, rivers and streams.
 Both state and federal hatcheries stock most Oklahoma waters with these powerful fighters.
 The Florida subspecies of largemouth bass have been stocked in many reservoirs and will interbreed with native largemouth bass.
 These hybrids grow rapidly and produce trophy-size fish.

-During the spring, largemouth bass are found in shallow, weedy habitat where food and cover are available.
+During the spring, largemouth bass is found in the shallow, weedy habitats where food and cover are available.
 During the hot days of summer and cold winter months, these fish move to deeper water.

 Spawning activities begin as water temperatures reach 62 to 65 degrees F. (April and May in Oklahoma).
 Nests are fanned out by males, usually within 10 feet of the shoreline.
 Females then deposit 2,000 to 7,000 eggs per pound of body weight in the nest.
 After fertilization, the male drives the female and any other intruders from the nest until the eggs hatch and the fry leave.
 Fry swim in schools until reaching a length of approximately one inch.